cloudevents/spec/http-transport-binding.md

 defined here.

 The receiver of the event can distinguish between the two modes by inspecting the `Content-Type` header value.
-If the value is prefixed with the Cloud Events media type `application/cloudevents`, indicating the use of a known [event format](#14-event-formats), the receiver uses *structured* mode, otherwise it defaults to *binary* mode.
+If the value is prefixed with the CloudEvents media type `application/cloudevents`, indicating the use of a known [event format](#14-event-formats), the receiver uses *structured* mode, otherwise it defaults to *binary* mode.

-If a receiver detects the Cloud Events media type, but with an event format that it cannot handle, for instance `application/cloudevents+avro`, it MAY still treat the event as binary and forward it to another party as-is.
+If a receiver detects the CloudEvents media type, but with an event format that it cannot handle, for instance `application/cloudevents+avro`, it MAY still treat the event as binary and forward it to another party as-is.